alickrxu/TheBestFood/README.md

 # TheBestFood
-Uses information about restaurants on Yelp to predict which are top-performing restuarants
+Uses information about restaurants on Yelp to predict which restuarants will eventually fail.

 # Dependencies
 ` pip install yelp `

 ` pip install scrapy `